northyg/sourcegraph-newrelic-observability-adventure/instrument-infra-locally.md

-### Instrument the Infrastructure Agent with Sourcegraph Docker-Compose deployment
+### Instrument the Infrastructure Agent with Sourcegraph Docker-Compose and Docker Desktop

 Goal was to add the Infrastructure agent to a Sourcegraph Docker-compose instance that was running locally in Docker Desktop.
-Perhaps not the best way, but this is one way that worked for me!

 #### Pre-req / things I used